tmenguy/ha-solcast-solar/README.md

 Configure your rooftop sites correctly at `solcast.com`.

+Remove any sample sites from your Solcast dashboard (see [Known issues](#known-issues) for examples of sample sites and the issue that might occur if you don't remove them.)

 Copy the API key for use with this integration (See [Configuration](#Configuration) below).

 ## Installation